stylerhall/flipbook-packer/README.md

 # Examples

-Under the examples module you will find a few examples of how to call the flipbook packing methods from within your own python scripts.
+Under the examples module, you will find a few examples of how to call the flipbook packing methods from within your own Python scripts.